greatscottgadgets/hackrf/host/README.md

 ### For Visual Studio 2015 x64

-Similarly to the MinGW instructions, create fftw3 library definitions for MSVC to link to.
-You may have to run these from a Visual Studio command prompt:
+Similarly to the MinGW instructions, create fftw3 import libraries for MSVC to link to.
+You may have to run these from a Visual Studio command prompt in the folder where you extracted the fftw3 .dll and .def files:
 ```
 C:\your\build\prefix\bin> lib /machine:x64 /def:libfftw3f-3.def
 C:\your\build\prefix\bin> lib /machine:x64 /def:libfftw3-3.def
 ```
 Then move the generated .lib files to your prefix lib folder.
 Also rename them to get rid of the "lib" prefix, e.g. `fftw3-3.lib`.

+For libusb, libusb-1.0.dll needs to be extracted to your bin folder, libusb-1.0.lib needs to be extracted to your lib folder and renamed usb-1.0.lib, and the libusb-1.0/ folder needs to be extracted to your include folder.

 For MSVC you will also need one additional dependency, [pthreads-win32](http://mirrors.kernel.org/sourceware/pthreads-win32/pthreads-w32-2-9-1-release.zip).
 Download that and extract the headers and `pthreadVC2.lib` from the prebuilts folder inside the zip.